elaforge/karya/doc/overview.md

 increases.

 - Integration.
-The derived output of a bit of score can be integrated back into another score to produce derived parts.
+The derived output of a bit of score can be integrated back into another score to produce new parts.
 The generated score can then be further edited, and changes to the original source will be merged into the modifications, to a limited degree.
 For instance, a part that mirrors another with added idiomatic ornaments plus hand tweaks, a series of repeats which all